ghoss/m2emul/README.md

   * Register and stack display
   * Procedure call chain display
   * Inspection of data words (variables)
+* Provides a minimal set of "standard" Modula-2 runtime libraries to run a simple command interpreter and the ETHZ single pass compiler developed by Niklaus Wirth.
 * Interpreter can already execute the ETHZ Modula-2 single pass compiler.
 * Some M-Codes are still disabled for debugging however (due to ongoing tests).